jongheepark/koreantexttokenization/README.md

-# koreantexttokenization
+# korean text tokenization
 This repository demonstrates how to perform Korean text tokenization using the `kiwipiepy` library through R's `reticulate` package.
 The example shows how to extract nouns from Korean text data and process them in a dataframe.

+As the traditional KoNLP package is no longer available on CRAN and installing rJava often causes compatibility issues, this approach provides a reliable alternative for Korean text analysis.
+By leveraging Python's kiwipiepy through R's reticulate, users can easily perform text tokenization without dealing with Java dependencies or compatibility problems.

+The example shows how to extract nouns from Korean text data and process them in a dataframe, offering a straightforward solution for Korean natural language processing in R. The code adds tokenized results as a new column in the original R data frame, allowing users to seamlessly utilize R's powerful data manipulation and analysis tools (like tidyverse) with the tokenized outcomes.

 ## Prerequisites